 - enables faculty to seek and receive support through federal grants and contracts; and

 - assures all other disciplinary accrediting organizations of an appropriate level of learning.

 For accreditation purposes, LSU is a Level VI, Track B institution.
 Level VI institutions are accredited to award doctoral degrees in four or more academic or professional disciplines.
 Track B institutions offer undergraduate and graduate degrees or graduate degrees only.

-LSU was last reaffirmed in 2014.
-The university's SACSCOC Fifth-year Interim Report is due in March 2020, and its next reaffirmation of accreditation is scheduled to occur in 2024.
+Since 1913, LSU has continuously maintained its SACSCOC accreditation, which was most recently reaffirmed in 2014.
+The university's most recent SACSCOC review occurred in March 2020 with the submission of the SACSCOC Fifth-Year Interim Report, and its next reaffirmation of accreditation is in 2024.

 SACSCOC requires the use of the following statement when referencing the university’s accreditation status:

 Louisiana State University and A&M College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Louisiana State University and A&M College.

 Accreditation refers to the quality of the institution as a whole, not individual programs or degrees.
 Moreover, accreditation does not imply specialized accreditation of any programs offered.
 Thus, any representation about LSU’s status as an accredited institution must reference the above language (verbatim) and should not appear in the same paragraph containing representations about any other specialized accreditation.